littlephillips/phase-3-sql-sqlite-data-types/README.md

 as possible.

 Typing gives us the ability to perform all kinds of operations with predictable results.
-For instance, the ability to perform Math operations like `SUM` &mdash;
-i.e. summing integers &mdash; doesn't just depend on everything being an integer of some sort but would also expect it.
+For instance, the ability to perform Math operations like `SUM` — i.e. summing integers — doesn't just depend on everything being an integer of some sort but would also expect it.
 If you tried, for example,  to `SUM` all of the cats in the above table, SQLite would actually attempt to convert, or cast, their type to something it can `SUM`.
 It would try to convert anything it